PlutoLang/plutolang.github.io/docs/Runtime Environment/Socket.md

 1. The host to connect to.
 Either an IPv4 or IPv6 address, or a domain name resolving to one.
 2. The port to contact the host on.
 #### Returns
-A socket instance on success, or nil on failure.
+A socket instance on success.
+Nil on failure.
 #### Multitasking
 If called inside of a coroutine, this function yields.
 Otherwise, it blocks.